Nov 30, 2022

 Zipping and unzipping files eases a lot of complicated tasks like file transfer!
-In this tutorial, you’ll learn how to use unzip in Linux to improve your VPS workflow!
+In this tutorial, you’ll learn how to use unzip using Linux commands to improve your VPS workflow!

 Zip is a commonly used compression function which is portable and easy to use.
 You can even unzip files in Windows, that were created in Linux!